OrionReed/orionreed.com/src/posts/qrtp.md

 The bandwidth of audio is _extremely limited_ clocking in at around 7 bytes per second, with chunks being scanned at around 15fps, simply backchannelling a list of chunk indices would be a challenge, as the list of indices to send would rapidly outgrow the rate at which they could be sent.
 To solve this, we need a way to compress this information as much as possible.

 After a few variations, I landed on a 'circular flood fill' approach.
 As chunks were seen for a second time, we would treat them as 'seeds' in a ring of chunks and periodically flood outward from those seed points to get the largest range of contiguous received chunks.
 We'd then send over pairs of indices to inform the sender which chunks it could skip.
-Because audio is an unreliable transport, the flood fill neatly minimizes the data needed while maximising the utility of that data, by always acknowledging as many chunks as possible.
+Because audio is an unreliable transport, the flood fill neatly minimizes the data needed while maximizing the utility of that data by always acknowledging as many chunks as possible.

 We can see this process visually in the sketch below where each chunk has a 30% probability of being received: Green is a received chunk, orange is a re-received chunk.